ACCEPTING CASES NATIONWIDE

 These companies and others are accused of releasing unsafe amounts of 1,4-dioxane into the environment through industrial processes, improper waste management, and toxic byproducts from commercial goods.

-The lawsuits claim that the companies knew they were dumping high levels of 1,4-dioxane into the soil and water and did not tell anyone, despite the known risks.
+The lawsuits claim that the companies knew they were discharging high levels of 1,4-dioxane into the soil and water and did not tell anyone, despite the known risks.
 Several state agencies (like the South Carolina Department of Health and Environmental Control) are also being sued for not doing more to alert the public and prevent more 1,4-dioxane from entering streams and drinking water supplies.

 Federal and State Regulation of 1,4-Dioxane